stephentetley/monads-sandbox/README.md

 # flix-monadlib

-Experiments to define monads and a libraries of base Monad and Applicative functions in Flix
+Experiments to define monads and libraries of base Monad and Applicative functions in Flix.